zhengkai-cloudian/hap-operator/README.md

 ## Prerequisites

-Check the minimum requirement section.
+Check the minimum requirements section.

 ## HyperStore Installation Introduction

-If you do not yet have the HyperStore 7.2 package, you can obtain it from the Cloudian FTP site ftp.cloudian.com.
+If you do not yet have the HyperStore package, you can obtain it from the Cloudian FTP site ftp.cloudian.com.
 You will need a login ID and password (available from Cloudian Support).
 Once logged into the FTP site, change into the Cloudian_HyperStore directory and then into the cloudian-7.2 sub-directory.
 From there you can download the HyperStore software package, which is named `CloudianHyperStore-7.2.bin`

-To install and run HyperStore software you need a HyperStore license file - either an evaluation license or a production license.
+To install and run HyperStore software you need a HyperStore license file.
 **NOTE** If you do not have the license file yet, please Send an email to cloudian-license@cloudian.com With the following parameters:

 ```